All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • TSH, free T3, free T4 (thyroid function affects metabolic rate directly)

-• Testosterone (both sexes; low testosterone impairs fat loss and muscle building)
+• Testosterone (both sexes. low testosterone impairs fat loss and muscle building)

 Body composition: A DEXA scan gives you lean mass, fat mass, visceral fat, and bone density.
 This is your truth detector.
 The scale tells you total weight.
 DEXA tells you what that weight is made of.
-If a DEXA scan is not accessible, a bioelectrical impedance scale is a rough alternative (less accurate, but better than bodyweight alone).
+If a DEXA scan isn't accessible, a bioelectrical impedance scale is a rough alternative (less accurate, but better than bodyweight alone).

 Week 2: Build Your Nutrition Foundation

-Do not overhaul everything at once.
+Don't overhaul everything at once.
 Start with these three changes:

 1. Hit your protein target.
 Calculate your target body weight (a reasonable, healthy weight for your height and frame).
 Eat 0.8-1.0 grams of protein per pound of that target weight, every day.
 Spread it across 3-4 meals.
 Protein is the single most impactful nutritional variable for weight loss because it preserves muscle, has the highest thermic effect (your body burns 20-30% of protein calories just digesting them), and is the most satiating macronutrient.

 2. Eat in a consistent window.
 Compress your eating to 8-10 hours.
-This does not mean skipping breakfast (though you can if you prefer).
+This doesn't mean skipping breakfast (though you can if you prefer).
 It means setting a consistent start and end time for eating.
 If your first meal is at 8 AM, your last meal finishes by 6 PM.
 If you prefer to eat from noon to 8 PM, that works too.
 The key is consistency and giving your body 14-16 hours of fasting overnight, which improves insulin sensitivity and allows autophagy to function.

 3. Front-load fiber and protein in each meal.
 When you eat carbohydrates after fiber and protein, the glucose response is significantly blunted.
 Research from Weill Cornell Medicine showed that eating vegetables and protein before carbohydrates reduced post-meal glucose spikes by up to 40%.
 Same food, same calories, different order, different metabolic outcome.